 Ki Chul Kim, Chief Data Officer; Director.
-Mr. Kim has served as our Chief Data Officer and a member of our board of directors since November 2019 and has served as the Chief Marketing Officer of DUD since May 2017.
-Mr. Kim joined the board of directors of DoubleU Games in 2013 and, from February 2015 until September 2017, served as an executive director and Chief Marketing Officer of DoubleU Games.
+Mr. Kim has served as our Chief Data Officer and a member of our board of directors since November 2019.
+Mr. Kim joined the board of directors of DoubleU Games in 2013 and, from February 2015 until September 2017, served as an executive director and Chief Marketing Officer of

+DoubleU Games.
 Mr. Kim's experience as executive director and Chief Marketing Officer at DoubleU Games included management of the rapidly growing 50-member organization, overseeing the marketing, platform, communication, design, and quality assurance teams in accordance with the organization's goals, as well as budgeting, execution of, and collating and reporting results for new and retention marketing campaigns for all games for which DoubleU Games provides services and conducts user acquisition and retention programs.
 Mr. Kim also participated in the acquisition of DoubleDown Interactive, LLC in 2017.
 Previously, Mr. Kim was a director of Hulab Co., Ltd. from February 2012 to February 2015.
 He has worked in the gaming industry for more than four years as a senior executive.
 Mr. Kim received a Bachelor of Science in Civil, Urban and Geosystem Engineering and a Bachelor of Business Administration from Seoul National University in 2005.